Hamidul Haque: Early life

 Haque was born on 23 June 1970 in the village of Palakata in Eidgah Union, Eidgaon Upazila, Cox's Bazar District, East Pakistan, Pakistan.
-He completed his SSC and HSC from Eidgah Model High School and Chittagong College respectively.
-He was admitted to Bangladesh Military Academy in 1986 and received his commission on 22 June 1990.
+He completed his secondary school from Eidgah Model High School and high school from Chittagong College.
+He was admitted to Bangladesh Military Academy in 1986 and received his commission with the 22nd BMA long course on 22 June 1990 in the East Bengal Regiment.

 Career

 Haque has commanded the 99 Composite Brigade that is responsible for the security of the Padma Bridge.
 He has served in the United Nations peacekeeping forces in Sierra Leone and South Sudan.

-Haque commanded the 203rd Infantry Brigade of Bangladesh Army in Chittagong Hill Tracts and Commander of the Khagrachari region.
+Haque commanded the 203rd Infantry Brigade of the Bangladesh Army in the Chittagong Hill Tracts and was commander of the Khagrachari region.
 He met residents of Khagrachari District and called for them to surrender any illegal weapons on 25 September 2018.
-He has also served as the College Secretary of the National Defence College and member of the college's governing body.
-He become Director General of DGFI on October, 2022.
+He has also served as the college secretary of the National Defence College and member of the college's governing body.
+He become director general of Directorate-General of Forces Intelligence in October 2022.

+Haque was sent to mandatory retirement on 12 September 2024 along with two former director generals of Directorate-General of Forces Intelligence, Lieutenant general Saiful Alam, and Lieutenant general Tabrez Shams.
+Major General Faizur Rahman replaced Haque as director general of Directorate-General of Forces Intelligence.